whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 In addition to dietary fiber, cabbage leaves are a good source of vitamin K and vitamin C.

-Although they qualify as leafy greens, cabbages should only be fed to your rabbit in limited quantities.
+Although they qualify as leafy greens, cabbages should not be continuously fed to your rabbit.
 The reason for this is that [studies](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2062672/){:target="_blank"} have shown that **feeding rabbits daily rations of cabbage can cause enlargement of the thyroid**.
 This is a large ductless gland in the neck which secretes hormones that regulate growth and development.
+However, with normal feeding in which leafy greens are regularly rotated, there is no cause for concern in feeding this nutritious food.

 We also came across some [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/124444/Default.aspx){:target="_blank"} that mention cabbage might **cause gas with rabbits**.
 This assumption is probably based on the fact that [people often get gas from cruciferous vegetables](https://en.wikipedia.org/wiki/Flatulence#Cause){:target="_blank"} like cabbage.
 However, we were not able to find scientific evidence to support this statement in the case of rabbits and it looks like this has more to do with the fact that **some rabbits are more sensitive to certain vegetables** than others.
+Actually, it is foods that are high in starch and sugars that are more likely to throw off a rabbit’s GI tract.

-Based on the above, we advise **to not feed cabbage on a daily basis and to keep portions limited**.
-If it's the first time, introduce in small amounts and make sure the leaves have been rinsed before offering.
+Based on the above, we advise to include cabbage in your rabbits diet just make sure **to regulary rotate**.
+If it's the first time, introduce in small amounts and rinse before offering.

-_This was a tricky one, rabbits can eat cabbage leaves but only in small amounts._
+_This was a tricky one, rabbits can eat cabbage leaves but remember to alternate with other greens._

-## Can Rabbits Eat Broccoli - *In Moderation*{:.blue}
+## Can Rabbits Eat Broccoli - *In Lesser Amounts*{:.blue}

 <img src="{{ site.url }}/assets/images/food/broccoli.jpg" alt="broccoli" class="align-right">

 Broccoli is an edible green plant in the [cabbage family](https://en.wikipedia.org/wiki/Broccoli){:target="_blank"}.
 It has large flower-heads which consist out of tight clusters of buds, usually green in color, with thick and edible stems.
 When sold, broccoli is often wrapped in cellophane as it deteriorates faster if it is in contact with the air.

 Broccoli is an excellent source of vitamin C and K. It also contains moderate amounts of several B vitamins and the [dietary mineral manganese](https://en.wikipedia.org/wiki/Broccoli#Nutrition){:target="_blank"}.
-Because the **flower and stalk parts are higher in starch and sugars** we recommend only offering them in **smaller quantities** to your rabbit.
+Because the **flower and stalk parts are higher in starch and sugars** we recommend only offering them in **lesser amounts** to your rabbit.

 Although the leaves are perfectly edible for us humans, broccoli is typically sold with only the flower and stalk parts of the plant.
-For bunnies, however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the flowers and stalks.
+For bunnies, however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the rest of the plant.
 So a good tip would be to **try and find a place that sells the whole plant** so you can offer your rabbit those nice lush broccoli leaves in moderate amounts.

 When doing our research we found a number of [references](http://www.rabbit.org/journal/3-5/calcium.html){:target="_blank"} that mention **higher amounts of calcium in broccoli leaves**.
-However, in most cases, this will not be a concern as **calcium is an essential part of your rabbit's diet** in addition to the fact that the amount of calcium in broccoli leaves is still relatively moderate.
-Our advice is to **consult with your veterinarian** if in doubt about your rabbit's calcium intake.
+However, **calcium is an essential part of your rabbit's diet**.
+It is necessary for strong bones and teeth, so it should not be completely eliminated from your rabbit’s diet.

+Given the fact that the amount of calcium in broccoli leaves is still relatively moderate, in most cases, there will be no reason for concern.
+However, if you are in doubt about your rabbit's calcium intake, our advice is to keep an eye on your rabbit’s urine and consult with your veterinarian

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
-A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **cannot automatically assume that broccoli is a "gassy" vegetable**.
+A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **can not automatically assume that broccoli is a "gassy" vegetable**.
+It is actually more likely that the higher amounts of starch and sugar in broccoli would cause gas in a rabbit as they change the pH of their digestive system.

 _So yes, rabbits can have broccoli, just not too much._

-## Can Rabbits Eat Spinach? - *In Moderation*{:.blue}
+## Can Rabbits Eat Spinach? - *In Moderation*{:.green}

 <img src="{{ site.url }}/assets/images/food/spinach.jpg" alt="spinach" class="align-right">